Renounce and Save: How Much You Save Giving Up These 20 Things

 The solemn observance of Lent is associated with several Christian denominations -- but you don't have to be religious to improve your life and spare your wallet by abstaining from vices for six weeks.
 Cutting out guilty pleasures and secret weaknesses can save big over the traditional 40-day period of sacrifice.
 Here are some things to consider cutting out, with the biggest savings at the end.

 There's a reason steak is considered a luxury: Red meat is expensive.
-Have it three times a week (such as a pound of shoulder tender chuck for $3.82) and that’s about $11.46 every seven days.
-Stretched out over six weeks, staying away means savings of $69.
+Have it three times a week -- such as a pound of shoulder tender chuck for about $5 -- and that’s about $15 every seven days.
+Stretched out over six weeks, staying away means savings of around $90.

-The average price of popular value-tier wines such as Yellow Tail and Barefoot is between $4 to $10.
-Rounding it out to an even $7 and presuming two glasses a night (half of a standard 750ml bottle), that's $140 to save or spend over 40 days.
+The average price of a bottle of red wine is $15.66, according to the online wine community Vivino.
+Rounding it out to an even $16 and presuming two glasses a night (half of a standard 750ml bottle), that's $320 to save or spend over 40 days.
+After Lent is over, however, wine lovers might consider some of these great-tasting reds under $20.